 DCP 297 Consultation

-On 14 June 2017, the Interventions Working Group issued a consultation on DCP 297, which received nine responses.
+On 14 June 2017, the Interventions Working Group issued a consultation on DCP 297, which received nine responses (six DNOs and three Supplier parties).
 The Group reviewed the responses to the sixteen questions within the DCP 297 Consultation document, with a summary of their discussions being provided within Attachment 4.